SF-Nexus/SF-Nexus.github.io/README.md

 To build this site, clone the repository.

+Open your Terminal and change to the repo directory "SF-Nexus.github.io"

-Install necessary packages running `npm install` from the website home directory.
-If you run into problems, we are developing a Docker version to avoid node.js debugging.
+Install necessary packages by running `npm install`

+Next, input `npm run build`

+Finally, to serve the site, type `eleventy --serve`

+Visit the local host link with your browser.

 # Next Steps